A Cut Above the Rest

 Stages of the Selection Process |

 Applicants who make it to the next round must complete: Experienced Officer Interview (EOI): You will be invited to meet with a panel of two Recruiting Officers for a blended Local Focus Interview and Essential Competencies Interview.
 OPC Equivalency Exam: If successful in the interview, all out-of-province and potential military police candidates will be registered to write the OPC Equivalency Exam and be provided with study material.
-Psychological Assessment: The next stage is completing the psychological testing questionnaire and subsequent interview with our psychologist.
+Psychological Assessment: The next stage is completing the psychological testing questionnaire and subsequent interview with our Psychologist.
 Background Investigation: The next stage in the selection process involves a designated Background Investigator who conducts a thorough check of all the information gathered during the process.
-This includes but is not limited to references provided, educational documents, employment history, credit and cyber checks, and meeting you and your family during a home visit.
+This includes, but is not limited to, references provided, educational documents, employment history, credit and cyber checks, and meeting you and your family during a home visit.
 During this stage, you will also be required to complete a medical assessment.
 Final Selection Report: All the information gathered during the process is summarized and submitted for review.
-Successful applicants will be presented an Offer of Employment. |
+Successful applicants will receive an Offer of Employment. |

 Successful Candidates |